-Due to ongoing COVID-19 pandemic, we are currently planning and rescheduling the upcoming events in addition to the careful consideration on the health and safety of the public.
-Updates are available on social media and by email to members.
-Thank you for your patience. (rev 05 August 2020)
+Due to ongoing COVID-19 Pandemic, we will organise the upcoming events via online platforms.
+Updates are also available on social media and by email to members.
+Thank you for your patience. (rev 14 January 2021)

 There is so much controversy around palm oil outside Malaysia that we forget to look within and appreciate what we have that we are truly blessed with.
 Our former Minister of Primary Industries (2018-2020) YB Teresa Kok did exactly that with a soft launch of the Love MY Palm Oil Campaign on 8 January 2019.

 This is continued in the Ministry of Plantation Industries and Commodities (MPIC) with Dato' Dr. Mohd.
 Khairuddin Aman Razali as the Minister of MPIC (2020-present).
 On 22 July 2020, he stated that Love MY Palm Oil campaign was rebranded to 'Sawit Anugerah Tuhan' or Palm Oil is God's Gift campaign.